Lance Armstrong had a lot riding on his reputation.

 But now it appears that’s all gone.
 The courageous hero has been exposed as something much less noble, and possibly even criminal.

 Lance is an easy target right now, and it’s not my purpose to try to bury him or the other professional cyclists who admitted to using performance-enhancing drugs.
 Years ago, the Center actually applauded Lance because he was a great story and he appeared to be a committed dad.
-For me, it always comes back to the powerful influence of a father, and it grieves me to see men using that power irresponsibly.
+For us, it always comes back to the powerful influence of a father, and it grieves us to see men using that power irresponsibly.

-Men, we have to guard our integrity.
+As men, we have to guard our integrity.
 We can do honorable things with our lives, help thousands of people and be great men 99 percent of the time, but it only takes one bad mistake to bring it all crashing down.
 We can’t be too careful when it comes to doing the right thing.
 One poor decision or indiscretion could cost each of us dearly.
 We should eliminate or avoid anything we wouldn’t want to show up in our children’s lives.